hikawi/advent-of-code/README.md

 - _(a)_: Second part I thought `do()` and `don't()` would alternate.
 Bad assumption lol.
 - _(b)_: Uiua doesn't have a "sort-by-compare-function" function, so I implemented a rough Bubble Sort using under-select.
-- _(c)_: I feel like I could implement this, but it gives a very wrong answer.
-A similar python implementation does give the correct answer, which is annoying.
-- _(d)_: Run this with `UIUA_RECURSION_LIMIT=1000 uiua run d11.ua`.
-Increase the limit if necessary.
+- _(c)_: Run this with `UIUA_RECURSION_LIMIT=1000 uiua run d11.ua`.
+Increase the limit if necessary. **Thank god for Uiua's memo**, I wouldn't know how to properly store a cache map and pass it around recursively in Uiua.

 ## 2023 - Stars Collection